 STEP 0: TAKE FULL BACKUPS - Some of the following recommendations may break your site.
 Take frequent full backups before making any changes.

-Reduce Server Response Time
+1. Reduce Server Response Time

 The biggest difference you can make to your website loading fast is to use a recommended Joomla host and improve the server response time.
-Our recommend hosting service is InMotion, is what we use on this website.
+Our recommend hosting service is InMotion, which is what we use on this website.

-Step 1: Set yourself an ambitious target and fixate on it until you get it
+2. Set yourself an ambitious target and fixate on it until you get it

 You must set yourself an ambitious target and strive to achieve it BEFORE you start optimizing.
-For us, our target was to reduce the load time of the frontpage to less than 1.5seconds AND get at least 85% on both Pagespeed and YSlow.
+For us, our target was to reduce the load time of the frontpage to less than 1.5seconds AND get at least 85% on both Pagespeed and YSlow score on GTMetrix.

 Not too shabby :)

-Step 2: Enable the default Joomla Cache
+3. Enable the default Joomla Cache

-Mostly this is because rather than running the same queries over and over again against your database, the cache stores a copy of your page and serves it from a temporary file.
-This eases the load on your server and improves the general load time of your server.
-To enable your cache do the following:
+Mostly this is because rather than running the same queries over and over again against your database, the cache stores a copy of your page and serves it from a temporary file that is stored on disk.

 System > Global Configuration > System

-Step 3: Enable GZIP Compression
+4. Enable GZIP Compression

 This step ensures that the content you generate is compressed before it is sent.
 The logic is very simple, it takes much less time to compress and decompress content rather than transferring large pieces of content.
 This is something which can also be done easily in Joomla 3 with the following: